railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 * you want to change the quantities consumed (lost during production).

-For traceability, you can set lot numbers on the raw materials used, or on the finished products.
+For traceability, you can set serial numbers on the raw materials used, or on the finished products.
-Note the :guilabel:`Production Lot` and :guilabel:`Pack` numbers.
+Note the :guilabel:`Serial Number` and :guilabel:`Pack` numbers.

 Once the order is confirmed, you should force the reservation of materials using the :guilabel:`Force Reservation` button.
 This means that you do not have